-If you are appealing the decision after an unsuccessful PIP reassessment and you are later awarded ERMC of PIP, you may receive a backdated payment from the DWP covering the period of time from when your allowance stopped.
-Should this period cover time when you still had your Motability Scheme vehicle, we will ask you to repay this period to us if you wish to rejoin or remain on the Scheme.
+If you are appealing the decision after an unsuccessful PIP reassessment and you are later awarded the Enhanced Rate Mobility Component of PIP, you may receive a backdated payment from the DWP covering the period of time from when your allowance stopped, or you may have been receiving ongoing payments during this time.
+We will ask you to repay to us any outstanding lease payments for the time you still had a Motability Scheme vehicle if you wish to rejoin or remain on the Scheme.

 Support package for customers